 - What is the broader strategy, and what does it look like at the task execution level?

-Frequent standup meetings provide teams with a focused way of aligning what is happening in an organization, planning daily work, and removing blockers.
+Frequent daily standup meetings provide teams with a focused way of aligning what is happening in an organization, planning daily work, and removing blockers.

 What Does Standup Meeting Mean?